Robert J. H. Kiphuth: Swimming community roles

+Honors

 Kiphuth was awarded the Presidential Medal of Freedom by President Lyndon Johnson on December 6, 1963.
-He had been chosen to receive the award by President John F. Kennedy (President Kennedy also received the Medal of Freedom, posthumously, at the same ceremony).
+He had been chosen to receive the award by President John F. Kennedy.
+President Kennedy also received the Medal of Freedom, posthumously, at the same ceremony.

 Since 1968, the high-point award at the USA's Swimming National Championships has been named in his honor (the "Kiphuth Award").

-In 1965 he was inducted into the International Swimming Hall of Fame.
+In 1965 he was inducted as an Honor member into the International Swimming Hall of Fame.
+He is also in the Buffalo, NY. area Sports Hall of Fame.

-Kiphurth died on January 7, 1967, in New Haven, Connecticut, after suffering a heart attack.